techraiders/sapient/README.md

 ### Installation
 App requires [Node.js](https://nodejs.org/) v12+ to run.
 Install the dependencies and devDependencies and follow below steps, to run the app.
-Visit localhost:4000 or the URL given by cloud serve to see the running app.
+Visit localhost:4000 or the URL given by cloud server to see the running app.

 ```sh
 $ git clone https://github.com/techraiders/sapient.git